jeffreff/fishstory/README.md

 I fully implemented all the "must" and "should" user stories, and I believe I have made use of the Gitflow branching model successfully, as well as implementing appropriate Jira smart commits.
-I also followed the Agile and Test Driven Development methodologies to the best of my ability.
-I have a high test coverage percentage as well.
+I also followed the Agile and Test Driven Development methodologies to the best of my ability and have a high test coverage percentage (>90% at the time of this readme).

 ## What could be improved in future revisions?

 Implement all remaining "could" user stories left on the Jira board for extra functionality.
+In order to do so I would need to look into Spring Security in order to have logins for the admins and users.
 I had a few mishaps with merging/pulling incorrectly on GitHub, I have since learnt how to fix these mistakes and plan to take these lessons I have learnt onwards into future endeavours.

 ## Screenshots